ACTS 24: FALSELY ACCUSED!

-It’s easy for people to claim that they are not Hindu or Buddhist and yet, in every other way, believe in Karma i.e. good or bad luck, viewed as resulting from one’s actions; the spiritual principle of cause and effect, where the intent and actions of an individual influences their future.
+It’s easy for people to claim that they are not Hindu or Buddhist, and yet in every other way believe in Karma i.e. good or bad luck seen as resulting from one’s actions.
+The spiritual principle of “cause and effect”, where the intent and actions of an individual influences their future.

-In recent years, I’ve come to fear that this idea has cross-pollinated into the framework of belief in the Creator God.
+In recent years, I have come to fear that this idea has cross-pollinated into the framework of belief in the Creator God.
 Clearly, Jesus has taught Good News about the good use of what we have in our hands, according to our ability.
-His stories show how our Maker will be proud of our efforts, and reward us, at harvest time, for how we’ve used the life and the resources we’ve been given.[a]
+His stories show how our Maker will be proud of our efforts, and will reward us at harvest time for how we have used the life and the resources we have been given.[a]

 Paul, the Jewish teacher in today’s chapter, picked up on this when he taught about our life work being tested with fire in the end.[b]
-But after looking up the old saying: “…what you sow is what you reap…” in as many English Bible Translations as I could, I found that only the New Revised Standard Version (NRSV) has this phrase.
-With that said, it’s in the context of how the Creator God has always dealt with every nation, people group, or bad character in HIStory:
+But after looking up the old saying: “…what you sow is what you reap…” it’s in the context of how the Creator God has always dealt with every nation, people group, or bad character in HIStory:

-So it seems to me that these words aren’t translated into any of the English Bibles as a promise of gaining something more or better, in return for giving money or doing good deeds.
-Believers in the Creator God don’t get Karma, we get a right assessment (just judgement) pronounced over our lives when the court is seated and the books are opened.[d]
+So it seems to me that these words shouldn’t be translated as a promise of gaining something more or better in return for giving money or doing good deeds.
+Believers in the Creator God don’t get Karma.
+We get a right assessment (just judgement) pronounced over our lives when the court is seated and the books are opened.[d]
 But what has this to do with today’s chapter?

 For example, it’s a well-known fact the Jews hated the Romans who occupied their land.
-This is easily seen in the way they treated fellow Jews, who’d become tax collectors for the Romans.[g]
-Yet the opening statements of this lawyer, who came into the storyline in today’s chapter, are clearly hypocritical to say the least.
-The “peace” that Rome enforced was tenuous and the “reforms” were begrudgingly accepted, but neither appreciated or welcomed. [v3] It seems to me that Tertullus (a Lawyer that the Jews have found for their case), is positively “sucking up” to this Roman governor with false flattery – an early sign of whether his heart and tongue are capable of giving an honest speech based on the truth.
+This is easily seen in the way they treated fellow Jews who had become tax collectors for the Romans.[g]
+Yet the opening statements of this lawyer who came into the storyline in today’s chapter, are clearly hypocritical to say the least!!
+The “peace” that Rome enforced was tenuous and the “reforms”, though begrudgingly accepted, were neither appreciated nor welcomed. [v3] It seems to me that Tertullus (a Lawyer that the Jews have found for their case) is positively “sucking up” to this Roman governor with false flattery.
+If so, it’s an early sign of whether his heart and tongue are capable of giving an honest speech based on the truth.

-But this first century Lawyer’s next statements – about “stirring up riots all over the world” and “desecrating the temple” – are in breach of Old Testament (Jewish) Law!
-Giving a false testimony about your neighbour[h]; and the double rule: “Do not spread false reports.
-Do not help a guilty person by being a malicious witness”[i], would have been well known to Paul’s accusers.
-Anyone caught engaging in this sort of behaviour were in danger of receiving a scary penalty: “…then do to the false witness as that witness intended to do to the other party…”[j]
+However, this 1st century Lawyer’s next statements (about “stirring up riots all over the world” and “desecrating the temple”) are in breach of Old Testament (Hebrew/Jewish) Law!
+Giving a false testimony about your neighbour[h] along with the double-rule: “You shall not spread a false report; nor put not your hand with the rashah (join the morally wrong) to be an ed chamas (malicious witness)”[i], would have been well known to Paul’s accusers in today’s chapter.
+Anyone caught engaging in this sort of behaviour were in danger of receiving a scary penalty: “…Then shall you do to him, as he had thought to have done to his brother: so shall you put harah (multiplying/reproducing sin) away from among you…”[j]

-By contrast, Paul offers a polite acknowledgment for the Roman Governor’s position and authority before beginning – rather than attempting to gain “goody points” with statements that weren’t true in his heart. [v10] He then gave an account to the Governor to fill him in on what this case is about.
-But Paul doesn’t finish without pointing out to his accusers yet another violation of Jewish Law – that you needed two or three witnesses (this means eye-witnesses) for an accusation to be admitted as reliable evidence.[k]
+Rather than attempting to gain “goody points” with statements that weren’t true in his heart, Paul offers a polite acknowledgment for the Roman Governor’s position and authority before beginning. [v10] He then gave an account to the Governor to fill him in on what this case is about.
+But Paul doesn’t finish without pointing out to his accusers yet another violation of Jewish Law: that they needed two or three witnesses (this means eye-witnesses) for an accusation to be admitted as reliable evidence.[k]
 Certainly no-one could be put to death on the testimony of one witness[l] – a plan that the Jews hoped to carry out as soon as Paul was released.[m]
-So, Paul points out that the people who started the accusation (those from Asia who apparently witnessed what Paul was doing “all over the world”), weren’t present. [v19] The trial was a farce and their case invalid, without first-hand witnesses.
+So, Paul points out that the people who started the accusation (those from Asia who apparently witnessed what Paul was doing “all over the world”) weren’t present!!! [v19] The trial was a farce and their case invalid without first-hand witnesses, and this in violation of both Jewish and Roman law.

 Undergirding it all is a peace, a trust, and a confidence that the Creator of everything we see, is in control.
-Regardless of where he is, Paul regards every location as “the world” into which he’s called to serve his Marker, and to spread God’s Good News.[q]
-In an act of false accusation, that cost him two years of his life, today’s chapter ends with Paul kept in prison (bizarrely enough) for a message of forgiveness and eternal LIFE for all.
+Regardless of where he was at the time, Paul regards every location as “the world” into which he had been called to serve his Marker, and to spread God’s Good News.[p]
+In an act of false accusation that cost him two years of his life, today’s chapter ends with Paul kept in prison.
+Bizarrely enough, this was for a Good News message of forgiveness and eternal LIFE for all!

 CLICK to return to today’s “Daily Breadcrumbs”